33123-PB410-submission/Files/README.md

 This CSV file contains the comments which were scraped from The Guardian's articles specified in 'Corpora study 1&2'.

 ## DM full comment data
-This CSV file contains the comments which were scraped from The Daily Mails' articles specified in 'Corpora study 1&2'.
+This CSV file contains the comments which were scraped from The Daily Mail's articles specified in 'Corpora study 1&2'.

 ## DDR-master
 This is a repository containing the code to execute DDR from [Garten et al. (2018)](https://link.springer.com/article/10.3758/s13428-017-0875-9).
 Since the available code was written to be compatible with Python 2.0, some code was adapted to be compatible with the current latest version of Python (3.9.7).